21BPS1591/FNP-Sales-Analysis-Excel/README.md

 ---

 ## Files Included
-- **Dashboard.xlsx**: The Excel file containing the interactive dashboard.
+- **[Dashboard.xlsx](https://github.com/21BPS1591/FNP-Sales-Analysis/blob/main/Book1.xlsx)**: The Excel file containing the interactive dashboard.
+- **[Dashboard.png](https://github.com/21BPS1591/FNP-Sales-Analysis/blob/main/Dashboard.png)**: Screenshot of the dashboard.
+- **[Ferns and Petals Sales Analysis.pdf](https://github.com/21BPS1591/FNP-Sales-Analysis/blob/main/Ferns%20and%20Petals%20Sales%20Analysis.pdf)**: Document with the project’s questions.
-- **README.md**: Documentation for the project.
+- **[README.md](https://github.com/21BPS1591/FNP-Sales-Analysis/blob/main/README.md)**: Documentation for the project.
+- **[Download.jpeg](https://github.com/21BPS1591/FNP-Sales-Analysis/blob/main/download.jpeg)**: Logo image used in the project.

 ---

 ## How to Use
 1. Clone or download this repository.
-2. Open the `Dashboard.xlsx` file in Microsoft Excel.
+2. Open the `Book1.xlsx` file in Microsoft Excel.
 3. Ensure macros and pivot tables are enabled.
 4. Use the slicers to filter and explore the data dynamically.